 This often-heard sentence strikes fear in even the most hardened piano restorers.
 The term “cheap piano” means one which does not work very well.
 You do not give a learner driver a car with bad brakes and clutch!

 1. Buy a cheap electric keyboard to see if the interest is there.
-We sell very good value digital keyboards.
+We sell very good value digital pianos.
 Have a look.

 or 2.
 Save up and buy a worthwhile piano.